 Your brain is a made of soft tissue that is easily bruised.
 Luckily, your hard skull surrounds the brain and a fluid between the two acts as a buffer.
 Therefore, day-to-day walking, running, jumping and other activities can occur with little incident.
 Sometimes, however, head trauma can occur which causes the brain to shift or jolt inside its home, thereby bruising the soft tissue.
 This is a concussion.

 Knowing how to tell if someone is concussed is an invaluable skill that can quite literally save someone’s life.
 When someone endures a concussion, immediate assistance from a physician is necessary so he or she can make an educated judgment as to what treatment should be administered.

 One of the most important things when receiving a concussion is the prevention of further head trauma.
 If a player isn't aware that they've received a concussion and they continue to engage in whatever activity caused the trauma, there is a chance that more extreme damage can occur, even debilitating brain damage or death.

-Contact sports such as football, hockey, boxing, rugby and soccer have a high incidence of concussions, but they are not limited to these activities alone.
-Basketball, cheerleading, car accidents and an unlimited number of sources all have been known to cause concussions.
+Contact sports such as football, hockey, boxing, rugby, and soccer have a high incidence of concussions, but they are not limited to these activities alone.
+Basketball, cheerleading, car accidents, and an unlimited number of sources have all been known to cause concussions.

 - Not thinking clearly